jd1378/GuaranteedTaskRunner/README.md

 After calling `TaskRunner.start()`, the task runner stops and starts the task execution when condition changes internally. but if you call `TaskRunner.stop()`, the execution will stop completely and you need to call `TaskRunner.start()` to continue normally.

-**IMPORTANT**: always call `exec()` after adding your tasks or it will do nothing.

-Note that tasks added using `then()` will only execute if the tasks before it execute successfully.
-If **Any** of the task in the chain fails, it will not run the rest. ***And If*** one of the tasks in the chain removes it self inside the `onFailure()` of the task, the rest of the chain gets removed from db as well.
+Note that in the task chain, tasks only execute if the tasks before it execute successfully.
+If **Any** of the task in the chain fails, it will not run the rest. ***And If*** one of the tasks in the chain removes itself inside the `onFailure()` of the task, the rest of the chain gets removed from db as well.

 ## Changelogs

 For changelogs checkout [here](https://github.com/jd1378/GuaranteedTaskRunner/blob/master/CHANGELOG.md)

 ## API

-Since v4.0.0 is migrated to typescript, the usage should be easier.
-Still I give some description:

 ### TaskRunner (options)